 If espressos are your thing, then Krups is your brand.
 This is a top of the line coffee maker with grinder, and you can tell just from the bells and whistles.
 Th EA8250 comes with automatic start/stop, an LCD display for easy navigation, and an automatic cleaning process.
 This premium espresso maker can deliver a 195° espresso in just under two minutes, so there is hardly a wait time.

 The conical burr grinder gives you a professional grind, and that grind is backed up by a 15-bar high-pressure pump and a hydraulic tamping system.
 The EA8250 also comes with a steam nozzle, a 60-ounce removable water tank, and a 2-year warranty.
 If you love espressos of the highest caliber, this KRUPS coffee maker is for you.
+However, if you just want coffee with no fuss, the best keurig coffee maker may be what you need.

 #2 Pick Cuisinart DGB-550BK – Best Automatic Coffee Maker With Grinder